bstachmann/git-workshop/sections/workflow-continuous-delivery/index.en.md

 ![CD](abb-release-continuous-delivery.png)

- * Nur ein Quality Gate in Git.
+ * Only one quality gate in Git.